gamemann/gamemann/README.md

 - 📝 [Blog](https://tekworks.net/blog)
 - 💻 [GitHub Org](https://github.com/tek-works)

-I strive to keep my **open source** projects updated, but as a solo developer juggling my own projects and professional work, it is sometimes hard for me to add features and address issues in a timely manner.
+I strive to keep my **open source** projects updated, but as a solo developer juggling my own projects and professional work, it is hard for me to add features and address issues in a timely manner.
 Contributions are highly encouraged!
 Whether it’s a bug fix or a feature request, PRs are greatly appreciated, and all contributors will be credited in the README.

 <div align="center">